nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 UI

 `FileExplorerPanel` is the UI component for displaying Internal File Explorer.
-It is a `javafx.scene.control.TitledPane` with its title as the current directory and its content as the list of children files.
+It contains a `javafx.scene.control.Label` to display the current directory and a `javafx.scene.control.ListView` for the list of children files.
-We use `FileCard` in the `javafx.scene.control.ListView` of the file explorer panel to display information of children files.
+`FileCard` is a UI component for displaying the information of a file, and it is used to show the children files in the ListView in `FileExplorerPanel`.

 Storage